-FOP Friends continued its support of the IFOPA through the competitive research grant programme in which a partnership saw FOP Friends providing
+FOP Friends continued its support of the

+IFOPA through the competitive research grant programme with FOP Friends providing funding towards the "Validation of Novel Muscle Regenerating

-25% of the funding towards the "Allosteric inhibitors of ALK2 for FOP therapy", a new and novel project at University of Oxford.
+Prophylaxis for FOP-related Heterotopic Ossification", a new and novel project at University of Michigan, USA.
+A project being led by Yuji Mishina, Ph.D. and Benjamin Levi, M.D.